loganthephil/CISC486-Game/README.md

 ### Terms
 **Targetable Object**: Any object that can be destroyed for experience.
 This includes other drones (AI or Player) and arena objects like Cylinder, Cubes, etc.\
-**Detected Object**: Detected objects are object within a certain range of the AI drone (colling with a special trigger) and are **not** on the same team as the AI drone.
+**Detected Object**: Detected objects are object within a certain range of the AI drone (colliding with a special trigger) and are **not** on the same team as the AI drone.

 ## Proposal (Assignment 1)
 ### Title (Working)